Heartworm-positive pit bull finds love

 “Heartworm disease is treatable and shouldn't stand in the way of giving wonderful dogs like Betty a loving home,” she says.

-Seemingly endless hurdles
+Seemingly endless hurdles for pit bull dogs

 But there were plenty of other things standing in the way of Betty being adopted.
 Tim actually didn’t care for pit bulls because of the negative myths surrounding them — myths that Best Friends works hard to dispel.
 What made him even more worried was that he knew the side of town where she had been picked up.
 Illegal dog fighting is a problem in the area, and Tim was looking for a gentle family pet.